-Delhi recorded as many as 3,292 fresh coronavirus cases.
-With this, the tally of coronavirus cases in the state has jumped 2.71 lakh on Sunday, while the death toll mounted to 5,235.
-Forty-two fatalities have been recorded in the last 24 hours, according to the latest bulletin issued by the Delhi health department.
+Delhi recorded as many as 5,673 fresh coronavirus cases in the last 24 hours, the highest single-day spike in the number of cases so far.
+With this, the tally of coronavirus cases has touched over 3.7 lakh on Wednesday, while the death toll stands at 6,396.
+Forty fatalities have been recorded in the last 24 hours, according to the latest bulletin issued by the Delhi health department.

 According to a health bulletin issued by the Delhi government, 60,571 COVID-19 tests were conducted in the last 24 hours.

 The case tally stands at 3,70,014 in the national capital.
 The number of active cases stood at 29,378.